-There are numerous sharing policies that we can apply to these shared service groups.
+We can apply numerous sharing policies to these shared service groups.
 We call them shared service groups because, in reality, the base capacity is shared by a certain number of VPN connections.
 A sharing policy might allow a group to share its resources not only among its own connections, but also share with other groups' VPN connections in case of some unused capacity left.
 This may also apply to dedicated capacity.
 Priority can be given to certain groups while allocating unused resources.
-Actually, fair sharing is a challenging problem, and we will address all these issues in the following sections while developing provisioning mechanisms.
+Actually, fair sharing is a challenging problem and we will address all these issues in the following sections while developing provisioning mechanism.